New South Wales State Emergency Service: Zone level

 The state is split up into seven zones (North Western, North Eastern, Northern, Metro, Western, Southern and South Eastern).

 Each zone is led by a zone commander who reports to the assistant commissioner responsible for that Operational Area.
 Deputy zone commanders are also appointed and assigned a command area within that zone.
 The zone is also staffed with a range of operational and administrative support personnel, including roles such as: Operational Readiness, Volunteer Engagement, Business Services and Planning & Research.
 Zone staff work out of the Zone Headquarters (ZHQ).

 Zones may also have capability units, whose purpose are to provide incident management and other specialised support to units.
-These capability units are often composed and lead by volunteers, operating directly under zone leadership.
+These capability units are often composed and led by volunteers, operating directly under zone leadership.

 In 2023, Commissioner Carlene York announced an investment into SES Facilities from the Government of New South Wales.
 As part of this investment, the SES created an additional two zones (North Western and North Eastern) in addition to its five existing zones, effectively splitting up the Northern and Western Zones into four zones.

 Prior 2 October 2018, the SES was composed of 17 regions, based on river catchment areas.
 This was inline with the NSW SES responsibility to manage flood events, however an analysis of the demands placed upon the service indicates that a more effective way to organise units would be based around areas which both reflected historic trends in terms of affected areas, and the distribution of the population across the state.
 This resulted in the formation of five zones as part of the organisational restructure project.